 In this article, I am going to introduce to you a powerful idea that struck a chord in me when I first heard it.
 It can change your perception of your life and get you to take action.
-I first got this idea when listening to a podcast by Robin Sharma, a self-help guru and author of the bestseller The Monk Who Sold His Ferrari.
+I first got this idea when listening to a podcast by Robin Sharma, a popular self-help guru and author.

 All of us earn a living in one way or another.
 We may be employees of a large company or entrepreneurs running our own business.
 During our work hours, we serve the vision of our employer or our business.
 We manage a huge plate of responsibilities, learn the best strategies and practices, receive training, and immerse in the company culture – all to meet the end objectives of the company.
-Some people, the workaholics, devote their entire life to their work – even after official work hours and during weekends.
-Their life is essentially tied to serving their company.
+Some people devote their entire life to their work – even after official work hours and during weekends.
+Their life is tied to serving their company.

 What if – you start viewing our life as your company?